sparkflows/sparkflows-docs/docs/user-guide/dashboards/index.rst

 .. figure:: ../../_assets/tutorials/dataset/jdbc_chart_list.PNG
    :alt: Dataset
-   :width: 80%
+   :width: 65%

 Now using an existing chart, you can create a new dashboard.

-Select the ``Dashboard`` tab & click on ``CREATE DASHBOARD``.
+Select the ``Dashboard`` tab and click on ``CREATE DASHBOARD``.

 .. figure:: ../../_assets/tutorials/dataset/jdbc_dashboard.PNG
    :alt: Dataset
-   :width: 80%
+   :width: 65%

 It will take you to the new dashboard page.

 .. figure:: ../../_assets/tutorials/dataset/jdbc_dashboard_create.PNG
    :alt: Dataset
-   :width: 80%
+   :width: 65%

-Using drag & drop you need to add a chart in canvas and then Add NAME and DESCRIPTION to it.
+Using drag and drop you need to add a chart in canvas and then Add NAME and DESCRIPTION to it.
 After this SAVE it.

 .. figure:: ../../_assets/tutorials/dataset/save-dashboard.PNG
    :alt: Dataset
-   :width: 80%
+   :width: 65%

-Once the Dashboard gets saved successfully, it will appear on the dashboard list (Grid or List view) page from where you can view, edit & delete it.
+Once the Dashboard gets successfully saved, it will appear on the dashboard list (Grid or List view) page from where you can view, edit and delete it.

 .. figure:: ../../_assets/tutorials/dataset/jdbc_dashboard_page.PNG
    :alt: Dataset
-   :width: 80%
+   :width: 65%

 .. note::  Make sure to add Google REST API key in Fire Insights configurations.